ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 Livestock also requires water.
 LISFLOOD typically reads a 'liv.nc' file which determines the water demand for livestock in mm/day/pixel.
 Mubareka et al. (2013) (http://publications.jrc.ec.europa.eu/repository/handle/JRC79600) estimated the water requirements for the livestock sector.
 These maps are calculated based on livestock density maps for 2005, normalized by the best available field data at continental scale.
 Water requirements are calculated for these animal categories: cattle, pigs, poultry and sheep and goats.
 The cattle category is further disaggregated to calves, heifers, bulls and dairy cows.
 Using values given in the literature, a relationship using air temperature is inferred for the daily water requirements per livestock category.
 Daily average temperature maps are used in conjunction with the livestock density maps in order to create a temporal series of water requirements for the livestock sector in Europe.

-An "LivestockConsumptiveUseFraction" is used to determine the consumptive water usage of livestock.
+A "LivestockConsumptiveUseFraction" is used to determine the consumptive water usage of livestock.
 This can either be a fixed value, or a spatial explicit map.

 ```xml
 <textvar name="LivestockConsumptiveUseFraction" value="0.15">